 - SW1.
 All rules under General Rules will apply to swine exhibitors.
 PLEASE READ! - SW2.
-Entry forms are available from the Virginia Cooperative Extension Office.
-Deadline for filing the 2018 entry forms is May 1, 2018.
+Entries are available from the Virginia Cooperative Extension Office.
+Deadline for filing the 2024 entries is May 1, 2024.
 Late entries will be accepted for market hogs until the end of the swine weigh-in.

-Late entry forms for breeding gilts only will be accepted until August 1, 2018.
+Late entry forms for breeding gilts only will be accepted until July 12, 2024.
 Entry fee for late entries is \$25 per head. - SW3.
-From June 2, 2018 for market hogs, and August 1 for breeding gilts, the exhibitor must have personally owned, managed, cared for, and fed the swine he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
+From June 1, 2024 for market hogs, and July 12, 2024 for breeding gilts, the exhibitor must have personally owned, managed, cared for, and fed the swine he or she enters, except in the case of illness or other circumstances beyond the exhibitor's control, and not covering a period of over 15 days.
 (This exception will allow owners to be away from home to attend camps, vacations, etc., as long as combined absences, including periods of sickness, do not exceed 15 days.
 Any absences over 15 days must present a management plan, and be approved by the Executive Committee.) - SW4.
 All market swine must be brought to the fairgrounds to be tagged and weighed by the Weighing and Tagging Committee on:

-Friday, June 1, 2018 6:00 - 8 p.m.
-Or Saturday, June 2, 2018 7:00 - 9:00 a.m.
+May 31, 2024 from 6-8 p.m.
+OR June 1, 2024 from 7-9 a.m.